 Speed of response: the quality of the resource to change its operating position over a time interval.
-This can be measured in amount of time to have the resource available (e.g., 30 minutes), the MW, a percent of reserved quantity per unit time, and/or agreed quantity over an interval.
+This can be measured in the amount of time to have the resource available (e.g., 30 minutes), the power level, a percent of reserved power level quantity per unit time, and/or an agreed quantity over an interval.

-Performance Measurement: The reserve service agreement specifies how performance is measured.
+Performance Determination: The reserve service Governing Documents specify how performance is measured.
 Energy interval metering may be combined with time stamped power measurements.

 Regulation Service